 Hedging Float Down Locks and Builder Commitments

 The use of options as a tool to hedge a mortgage pipeline is nothing new and have been used since they began trading back in 1983.
+However, the technology, techniques, and valuation methods used have changed considerably.
 Options can be an effective tool to reduce risks associated with residential mortgage loan fallout or renegotiations due to market movements.
 They can also be effective for extended term float down locks and forward builder commitments.
+However, they must be correctly applied and managed.
 There are two primary choices for the type of option instrument to employ: options on Mortgage Backed Securities (MBS options) and options on Treasury securities either Futures or Cash.
 For this review, we will only consider the 10-year Treasury futures contract options; however, MBS options are preferred if available and economically priced.

 Option contracts come in the form of Puts and Calls.
 As with any transaction, there is a buyer and a seller.
 This holds true for option contracts as well; the pipeline manager or hedger could be a buyer (option holder) of PUTS or CALLS or they could be a seller (writer) of them.
 Short selling of options, being the writer of the PUT or CALL is not recommended for mortgage bankers because it opens the door to an unlimited amount of market movement – something no mortgage banker should take on as they already write puts to homebuyers in the form of their option to close and in the form of float down locks where the option is almost perfectly executable.